About the Green Harbors

 The Green Harbors For Coastal Systems Stewardship and Resilience

 What does an urban harbor need to be whole, healthy, and resilient?
-The GHP’s premise is “The environment sets the limits for sustainable development and coastal stewardship.
+The GHP’s premise is that “the environment sets the limits for sustainable development and coastal stewardship.
 We can adapt with nature and flourish environmentally, economically and culturally.”
-We invite you to join us on this site, and in the global community of greening harbors.
+We invite you to join us on this site, outreach programs and in both local and global community of promoting green harbors.

 One question to ask is: ‘what would nature do in an urban harbor?’
 Humans have had a substantial impact on coastal ecosystems, leading to the evolution of ecosystem limitations.
 For example, indigenous communities generally adapt their lifestyles based on local resources – such as fish, shellfish and available crops.
 So in order to answer the question, there first has to be an underlying understanding of the resilience and history of an urban harbor.

 As it may be expected, industrialized harbors are not as healthy as natural harbors.
 Depleted health can be viewed through over-fishing, loss of shellfishing and habitat destruction – such as in oyster reefs, salt marsh beds and eel grass beds (which are three keystone coastal habitats).
 These depleted habitats and resources, coupled with anthropogenic (human) inputs have led to a need and development of technologies.
 Although the technology surrounding wastewater treatment has improved, coastal waters are still in poor conditions and many urban harbors have been given a ‘dead fish sign' showing areas of recurring anoxia/hypoxia.
 These are areas where high nutrient and storm runoffs have led to a lack of dissolved oxygen that in turn endangers fish and other marine life, creating dead zones.